vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_vch_options.md

 The `vic-machine upgrade` command includes the following options in addition to the common options described in [Common `vic-machine` Options](common_vic_options.md).

+**NOTE**: Wrap any option arguments that include spaces or special characters in quotes.
+Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.

 ### `--appliance-iso` ###

 Short name: `--ai`